Doctoral Internship Manual

 Dates

-The internship extends from the first week in August through the end of July the following year.
+The internship extends from mid August 2025 through the following August.
 The first two weeks of the training year are dedicated to intern orientation, including team building exercises, organizational culture and HR trainings, clinical seminars, and administrative procedures trainings.

 Hours of Operation